srushti-714/WVD-Labs/02-create-hostpool-with-powershell.md

  4. Replace the **Wvd tenant name** from the environment details page

-    Note: wvd tenant name is like wvdtrainingtenantxxxxxx where xxxxxx is the deployment Id
+     **Note**: Wvd tenant name is like wvdtrainingtenantxxxxxx where xxxxxx is the deployment Id

     ```sql
        $tenant = "wvdtrainingtenant[DeploymentId]"